Getting a Hazmat Endorsement

 - Have your finger prints taken

 - Pass a background check and earn TSA security clearance

 - Pass the Hazmat knowledge test

 The Requirements for Obtaining Hazardous Material Endorsements (SCDMV Form DL-400 (IS)) has additional information on these requirements.

-You will need to submit a background check before your hazmat endorsement may be issued or renewed.
+You must complete a background check before your hazmat endorsement may be issued or renewed.
 You must submit the background check application for the TSA to approve.
-The TSA background check fingerprint fee is $86.50.
-This does not include the cost of the regular application ($15), 5-year Hazmat license ($15), and knowledge test ($2) at an SCDMV branch.
+The TSA background check fingerprint fee is in addition to the cost of the regular application, five-year Hazmat license, and knowledge test.